liaochenlanruo/pgcgap/docs/index.md

 ## Installation

 The software was only tested on Linux64 platform, The MacOS may also be good in theory.
 However, Windows could not be supported.
 Because this software relies on a large number of other softwares, so it is recommended to install with __[Bioconda](https://bioconda.github.io/index.html)__.
-The main program and most of other dependencies can be installed with one command as shown below, __but the "pan2nal" should be installed separately!__
+The main program and most of other dependencies can be installed with one command as shown below, __but the "pan2nal" and "OrthoFinder" should be installed separately!__

 - Bioconda - OSX/Linux
     ```